americanexpress/one-app-cli/packages/one-app-runner/docs/recipes/Using-With-Windows.md

 ## System Requirements

 Since `one-app-runner` uses Docker, you will need to install Docker on your Windows machine.
-Due to this, you need the following requirements:
+You need the following requirements:

 * Windows 10 64-bit: Pro, Enterprise, Education (Build 16299 or later), Home (Version 2004 or higher)
 * Hyper-V enabled